instituteofcancerresearch/.github/profile/README.md

+# Welcome to the Institute of Cancer Research!

-# Github Campus Program
+### Github Campus Program

-Please be aware that all use of the ICR on github is bound by the [github campus licence](https://education.github.com/schools/terms).
+Note - use of the ICR on github is bound by the [github campus licence](https://education.github.com/schools/terms).